usesalt/wikigen/docs/SALT-DOCS.md

 #### Model Context Protocol (MCP)

 The **Model Context Protocol (MCP)** is a standardized way for local AI coding assistants to interact with the user's development environment.
 It defines a communication layer that allows these assistants to discover and invoke "tools" or "capabilities" exposed by local services.
-By implementing an MCP server, `salt-docs-cli` transforms its documentation features into actionable functions that AI assistants can call to retrieve information.
+By implementing an MCP server, `salt-docs` transforms its documentation features into actionable functions that AI assistants can call to retrieve information.
 This is highlighted as a major feature addition in `CHANGELOG.md` version `0.1.7`.

 #### Local-First Architecture

-A fundamental principle of `salt-docs-cli` is its **local-first architecture**.
+A fundamental principle of `salt-docs` is its **local-first architecture**.
 The MCP server runs directly on the engineer's machine, alongside their IDE and AI assistant.
 This ensures that:
 *   **Data Privacy**: All project documentation and code context remain entirely local, never leaving the machine.
 *   **Speed**: Interactions between the AI assistant and the documentation server are fast, without network latency.
 *   **Security**: No sensitive project data is transmitted to external servers, enhancing the overall security posture.

 #### Defined Set of Tools

-The `salt-docs-cli` MCP server exposes four primary tools that AI assistants can leverage:
+The `salt-docs` MCP server exposes four primary tools that AI assistants can leverage:

 *   `list_docs`: Allows the AI to enumerate all generated documentation files within the configured output directory.
 This helps the AI understand the scope of available documentation.
 *   `get_docs`: Retrieves the full content of a specific documentation file, identified by its resource name or absolute file path.
 This is crucial for the AI to "read" relevant documents.